magpie-ea/magpie-modules/README.md

 ##### Canvas

-babe also includes a small library to create simple shapes as a picture for your experiment.
+magpie also includes a small library to create simple shapes as a picture for your experiment.

 <img src='docs/images/canvas_samples/random.png' alt='random placement example' height='auto' width='400' />